dansleboby/ZoomPHP-sdk/docs/Api/PhoneApi.md

     $config
 );
 $page_size = 30; // int | The number of records returned within a single API call.
-$from = "from_example"; // string | Start date from which you would like to get the call logs.
+$from = 'from_example'; // string | Start date from which you would like to get the call logs.
 The start date should be within past six months.
-$to = "to_example"; // string | The end date upto which you would like to get the call logs for.
+$to = 'to_example'; // string | The end date upto which you would like to get the call logs for.
 The end date should be within past six months.
-$type = "type_example"; // string | The type of the call logs.
+$type = 'type_example'; // string | The type of the call logs.
 The value can be either \"all\" or \"missed\".
-$next_page_token = "next_page_token_example"; // string | The next page token is used to paginate through large result sets.
+$next_page_token = 'next_page_token_example'; // string | The next page token is used to paginate through large result sets.
 A next page token will be returned whenever the set of available results exceeds the current page size.
 The expiration period for this token is 15 minutes.

 try {
     $result = $apiInstance->accountCallLogs($page_size, $from, $to, $type, $next_page_token);